-Over the past decade, a number of measures have been introduced to increase both the safety of blood components for transfusion and the transfusion process itself.
+Blood transfusion involves a complex chain of events with numerous opportunities for error.
+In Australia, the National Blood Authority (NBA) is continually seeking to improve transfusion safety and quality, and a number of measures have been introduced to increase both the safety of blood components for transfusion and the transfusion process itself.

-The NBA established the Haemovigilance Project Working Group, the development of a voluntary framework to capture, analyse and report serious transfusion mishaps, and reaction in Australian hospitals.
+The NBA established the Haemovigilance Project Working Group to facilitate the development of a national voluntary framework to capture, analyse and report serious transfusion mishaps and reactions in Australian hospitals.

 AHA was engaged by the National Blood Authority to:

 Following the success of the project, the NBA engaged AHA to expand the analysis and reporting to include the NT and NSW.